 Thus, the answer to “How long does it take for edibles to work?” is usually anywhere between 15 and 90 minutes.

 Edible Marijuana Dosage: The Basic Guidelines

-You want to know how long do edibles stay in your system?
+You want to know how long do edibles stay in your systemhow long do edibles stay in your system?
 There’s a few things to look at when answering this.
 When it comes to cannabis edibles, many of our patients also ask us questions about how much they should eat.
 Although there are many varieties of edibles, the appropriate marijuana edible dosage for most people is consistent: approximately 10 milligrams of THC.